GameTimeline

 Canon & games

-The Resident Evil games timeline (/resident-evil) covers Capcom's release and story order from RE1 through Requiem.
+The Resident Evil games timeline (Resident Evil games timeline) covers Capcom's release and story order from RE1 through Requiem.
 This page is films and TV only.

 At least four live-action branches: (1) Paul W.S.
 Anderson six-film Alice saga (2002–2017), (2) Welcome to Raccoon City (2021 one-off reboot), (3) Netflix live-action (2022, cancelled), plus CGI films that loosely tie to game-era Leon/Claire stories—not the Anderson plot.
 None replace Capcom game canon.